npisciotti1/ap-testing-instructions/README.md

 -To best complete this exercise, you need to remember to properly set your request headers (hint hint).
 The server is expecting this exact username and password from you.
 The server will only accept a request with headers that have an 'Authorization' property on it in the following format:
 - `'Basic username:password'`

 *Note you have an option here of just using a CLI-based tool to make this request (curl or HTTPIE).
-If you choose to do so, please document how you went about doing so.
+If you choose to do so, please document how you did.

 If you've gotten the secret, go ahead and document that somewhere or leave the function inside your JS file that logs it to the console, your choice.